 Posted by: Sue Atkins

-Shiny new shoes – how to prepare yourself (and your child) for their new school!
+Shiny new shoes – how to prepare yourself (and your child) for school!

 From the moment you play peek-a-boo with your baby, you are preparing them for the process of moving away from you and learning about independence.
 Separation can be a difficult emotion not only for you as a parent but also for your child.
 As your child matures and gains in confidence, they grow into independent beings and it is important that you prepare them to fly the nest one day.

 Even in ordinary situations, some children experience some form of worry, apprehension, fear, anxiety or distress.
 Feeling nervous and anxious occasionally is completely natural for a child when they are faced with an unfamiliar or new situation.
 From toddler to teens, life is full of challenges and sometimes a natural reaction is for your child to retreat from the situation and to look to you for more reassurance.